 - Call ORS and provide your Medicare number and coverage start dates over the phone.

-If you apply for Medicare three months before your effective date, your cards will usually arrive before your coverage begins.
+If you apply for Medicare three months before your Medicare start date, your cards will usually arrive before your coverage begins.
 Tell ORS about your Medicare enrollment as soon as you receive your Medicare card and you should receive your ID cards and welcome kits from your health insurance and prescription carrier within a few weeks.
 If you need health services before your cards arrive, contact the insurance carrier directly to get your policy number or to verify coverage.
 For more information, go to your insurance carrier's website.

 Medicare enrollment is automatic for most people if:

-- You are turning 65.
+- They're turning 65.

-- You are receiving Social Security income.
+- They're receiving Social Security income.

 Learn more and sign up for Medicare.